 A few maverick fitness authorities and professional bodybuilders have advocated high-intensity, very low-volume training.
 Author Jones, the founder of Nautilus and MedX weight training equipment, was one of the early pioneers of single-set training.
 In the 1980's, Casey Viator, the youngest Mr. America and Mr. Olympia contestant, and Mike Mentzer, Mr. Universe and Mr. Olympia contestant, promoted the high-intensity, low-volume training.
 More recently, Dorian Yates, several-time Mr. Olympia, reportedly performed only a warm-up set and one or occasionally two workout sets throughout his off-season training.

 Weight training components (intensity, duration, frequency) are somewhat inversely proportionate to one another (I*D*F).
 This model suggests, if one component is decreased, increasing one or both of the other components may make up for this loss.
-For example, by training each muscle group every 4 days instead of every 3 days (decreased frequency), the number of exercises or sets may be increased (increased duration), or the amount of weight may be increased (increased intensity).
+For example, by training each muscle group every 2 days instead of every 3 days (decreased frequency), the number of sets may be increased (increased duration) to compesate for the loss of frequency Hamarsland (2021).

 Intensity is the least forgiving of the three components, if intensity is decreased for a time, strength and muscle mass gains will likely deteriorate.
 Increasing frequency or duration cannot make up for a decrease of intensity.
 Furthermore, intensity will be unintentionally decreased if duration is too great.
 Each additional set or exercise performed in a workout decreases the amount of weight that can be used.
 If someone is aware they have yet several sets and many exercises to perform, they will hold back and not put full effort early in the workout.
 By the time they have completed the first part of their workout, they are unable to put full intensity in the remainder of their workout because from fatigue of all the exercises and sets they had just performed.
 Since muscular endurance is not a limiting factor with a low-volume program, greater weight can be used.